Gerald Levert

 Gerald Edward Levert (July 13, 1966 – November 10, 2006) was an American singer-songwriter and producer.
-Levert was best known for singing with his brother, Sean Levert, and friend Marc Gordon of the vocal group LeVert.
+Levert performed with his brother, Sean Levert, and friend Marc Gordon with the R&B vocal group, LeVert.
 Levert was also a member of LSG, a supergroup comprising Keith Sweat, Johnny Gill, and himself.
-Levert is the son of Eddie Levert, who is the lead singer of the R&B/soul vocal group the O'Jays.
-He released nine solo albums, six with LeVert, two with his father Eddie Levert, two with LSG, as well as discovering the R&B groups the Rude Boys, Men at Large and 1 of the Girls.
-Levert was also part of the R&B group Black Men United.
+Levert was the son of Eddie Levert, lead singer of the R&B/soul vocal group the O'Jays.
+He released nine solo albums, six as a member of LeVert, two with his father, and two as a member of LSG.
+Levert was also credited with the discovery of R&B groups the Rude Boys, Men at Large, and 1 of the Girls.

 Early life and education

-Levert was born to the frontman of the O'Jays, Eddie Levert, and his wife Martha in Dayton, Ohio, on July 13, 1966.
-He grew up in Shaker Heights, a suburb of Cleveland.
+Levert was born on July 13, 1966, in Canton, Ohio, to the frontman of the O'Jays, Eddie Levert, and his wife Martha.
+He grew up in Shaker Heights, Ohio, a suburb of Cleveland.

-Due to his father's career, Levert would travel with the band regularly.
+Levert often joined his father and his band on the road for their various performances.
 While in high school, Levert's inclination towards music became apparent when he formed the trio LeVert, with his younger brother Sean Levert (September 28, 1968 – March 30, 2008) and friend Marc Gordon in 1983.